nnnoel/obsidian-anki-sync/README.md

 - Default Deck: The default Anki deck to sync to
 - Default Note Type: The default note type to use
-- AnkiConnect URL: The URL where AnkiConnect is running (default: http://localhost:8765)
+- AnkiConnect URL: The URL where AnkiConnect is running (default: <http://localhost:8765>)

 ### Note-specific Settings

-Override default settings using frontmatter in individual notes:
+Set per-note overrides in frontmatter:

 ```yaml
 ankiDeck: "Custom Deck"